mvarrone/system-environment-inspector/README.md

 ## Output

-The tool provides a detailed report with sections for:
+The tool provides a detailed report using a `output.txt` file with sections for:

 - System Information
 - RAM Information